liujjw/risk-markets/overview.md

 where we can solve for `x`.

+## Representing WETH price
+We can get USDC/ETH price in wei units from Aave price oracles.
+We need to convert this into a format that is amenable to calculating simple profit/loss.
+To keep things simple for now, we calculate ETH/USDC price as follows

+    1 usdc / x wei
+    x wei * k = 1 weth = 1000000000000000000 wei
+    (1 usdc / x wei) * (k / k) = k usdc / x * k wei = k usdc / 1 weth

+Decimals are not accounted for.
+A fraction system could be implemented to account for cents, or calculations could be done in wei.

+## Pools
+There is only one pair for now, ETH/USDC, with ETH being the asset that is held as collateral for a long/short position.
+The protocol will need its own liquidation process or some similar penalty (something else entirely, credit delegation or change onBehalfOf to user) for LTV ratios that become too high.
+The USDC comes from Aave's USDC pool, so proper liquidation/penalties will be essential to prevent the protocol's entire position being liquidated.

 ## Yield calculations
 An APY is important for lenders to compare yields across protocols.
 For borrowers, the cover rate, profit sharing rate, and the interest rate are sufficient for making decisions.
-There is only one asset to start with, ETH, to keep things simple.
 Possible USDC support for example would be allowing lending and borrowing but long/short would not make sense; for DAI, arbitrage.
 With stablecoin supply pools, users would be able to make loans directly into stablecoins without having to incur the cost of swapping.
 In a multi-asset system with other volatile assets (not stablecoins), losses and gains would be split appropriately by dollar value supplied in long and short categories.
 ETH is available for lending/borrowing and long/short.
 The current APY for ETH lenders is calculated as follows

     ETH_APY = AAVE_ETH_APY + AnnualizedProfitRate - AnnualizedLossRate
     AnnualizedProfitRate = (DollarsSharedOverLastEpoch / supplyPoolValue) * AnnualizationFactor